b-i-bob/essential_sql_tips_and_tricks/perhaps_you_need_a_multi_level_query.md

 ORDER BY 1,2
 ```

-The logic of this query is to show every birthday for every parent which has multiple children born that day.
-The condition to show only multiples and not single births is in the `HAVING` clause instead of the `WHERE` clause because it uses aggregate functions, the `COUNT(*)`.
+The logic of this query is group together the users who qualify as multiples (same birthday and same parent).
+The condition to show only multiples is in the `HAVING` clause instead of the `WHERE` clause because it uses an aggregate function, `COUNT(*)`.

-Its more likely that you will use this kind of query to detect if the same child has been erroneously entered more than once than to detect twins.
+Its more likely that you will use this kind of query to detect if the same user has been erroneously entered multiple times rather than to detect twins.

 ### Tip #5: Which users are the multiples (twins, triplets, quadruplets, ...)?